-It has been about a month since the last earnings report for Credit Acceptance (CACC).
-Shares have lost about 5.1% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Credit Acceptance (CACC).
+Shares have lost about 4.3% in that time frame, underperforming the S&P 500.

-Total revenues were $406.3 million, up 9.6% year over year.
-The increase was largely driven by a rise in finance charges.
-Also, the figure beat the Zacks Consensus Estimate of $372.7 million.
+Total revenues were $455.7 million, up 1% year over year.
+The increase was mainly driven by a rise in other income.
+The top line also beat the Zacks Consensus Estimate of $443.6 million.

 How Have Estimates Been Moving Since Then?

-At this time, Credit Acceptance has an average Growth Score of C, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Credit Acceptance has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of C. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Credit Acceptance has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Credit Acceptance has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report